javanile/vtiger-cli/README.md

 ## Get Started

+Use `vtiger-cli` is very simple, it adds a professional touch \
+and a lot of time saved to your work.
+Follow the steps below

+---
 **`1`** Install as global `vtiger-cli` on your machine with the following command
 ```bash
 $ composer global require javanile/vtiger-cli